by Dolly Foster, horticulturalist

 - Using your box knife, cut a starter slit along your 4” line.
 Use your utility scissors to cut the remaining line around the jug, leaving the area at the handle uncut; that is your hinge.
 It is very important to leave a hinge.

 - Fill with dampened potting soil up to the 3.5” height.
 [Dolly recommends ProMix, supposed to be sold at Ace Hardware.
 Avoid potting mix, however.
-It dries out too quickly.]
+It dries out too quickly.
+Do not use potting soil with the water-absorbing crystals; your seedlings will die.]
 Most seedlings need a few inches to start strong deep roots.
 Use your fingers to tamp down the soil a little to get the air out and add a little more soil if necessary.

 - Label the container right away!
 Use your outdoor marker or paint pen on the outside of the container.
 Make a label for the inside too.
 At some point you will open the jug and discard the top.
 Therefore, labeling the inside is necessary.